Easy and Healthy Budget Meals Perfect for January

 Cashew Nut Chicken

 Cashew nut chicken is a great mid-week go-to dish and is a firm favourite in most households.
-We know nuts can be expensive, so be sure to chop them up the to make them go further.
+We know nuts can be expensive, so be sure to chop them up to make them go further.
 You only need a sprinkle for a nutty crunch.

-Old-fashioned Chicken Pie
+Old-Fashioned Chicken Pie

 This recipe for Old-fashioned Chicken Pie is hard to beat – if you shred the chicken and pack with veggies it’s another dish that can go a long way.
 Our recommendation, if you are short on time and budget, is to buy readymade pastry – it’s really inexpensive and a great way to add a little something extra to regular chicken.